A cat receiving treatment for diabetes.

 A bottle of insulin is commonly referred to as a vial.
 All insulins are measured in units.

-The insulin’s used in cats are generally different from dogs.
+The insulin used in cats is generally different from dogs.

 NOTE: There are several types of insulin on the market.
-What works on one pet may not work on a different pet.
+What works on one pet may not work on another.

 Your veterinarian will determine this but based on the insulin’s available in the U.S. for cats, the most effective treatment for diabetes in cats is administration of insulin with intermediate duration of action twice daily.